Introduction to Australia’s Growing Regions

 Overall, while growing vegetables in Australia’s arid region may require extra effort and planning, it is possible to have a successful backyard garden with a little bit of knowledge and the right approach.

-Temperate Zone
+Mild Zone

-Australia’s temperate growing region has a relatively mild climate that is conducive to growing a wide variety of vegetables throughout the year.
+Australia’s mild growing region has a relatively mild climate that is conducive to growing a wide variety of vegetables throughout the year.
 However, even in this region, it is important to choose crops that are well-suited to the prevailing conditions.

 During the summer months, heat-loving vegetables such as tomatoes, peppers, and eggplants thrive in the warm weather, while cooler temperatures in the winter months are perfect for growing crops like broccoli, cabbage, and cauliflower.